 Of course, Italian food isn’t limited to the 16 examples of famous Italian dishes listed above (after all, what about the desserts?
 That’s practically a whole other Italian cuisine in itself!).

 Did we include your favorite traditional Italian food above?
 Or is there an authentic Italian dish that we missed out?
-Let us know in the comments.
+Let us know your favorite food from Italy in the comments.

 Check out these other Italy guides: